jakewmiles/findmypast-primes/README.md

 `git clone https://github.com/jakewmiles/findmypast-primes.git`

-Still in the terminal, enter `cd findprimes` and then `npm install` to install the required dependencies inside of the app.
+Still in the terminal, enter `cd findmypast-primes/findprimes/` and then `npm install` to install the required dependencies inside of the app.

 Still inside of the terminal, run `npm t` to run the Mocha testing suite.